horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 So don't do that.
 Anyways, just food for thought.

-On The History of this topic:
+On the history of this topic (and some good math references, honestly):

 * [Carl Friedrich Gauss: Titan of Science][1]
 * [Mathematics and its History][3]
 * [The Real And The Complex: A History of Analysis in the 19th Century][4]

-On Modular Forms:
+On elliptic topics and modular forms:

 * [A First Course on Modular Forms][2]